SocraticBliss/ps4-pup_decrypt/README.md

 # pup_decrypt
 A utility to invoke the PS4 kernel to decrypt the contents of an update file.

-The default (hardcoded) operation is to decrypt `/mnt/usb0/PS4UPDATE.PUP`.
+The default (hardcoded) operation is to decrypt `/mnt/usb0/safe.PS4UPDATE.PUP` to `/mnt/usb0/entryname.dec`.

+This will only decrypt >= current firmware version installed, latest tested (installed) firmware is 5.05.

 This will output a number of files (depending if a normal or a recovery update):
 * `/mnt/usb0/PS4UPDATE1.PUP.dec`